-3. Soak it up: Sprinkle the remaining mess generously with baking soda.
-This will soak up any remaining liquid while also counteracting odor.
-If you’re out of baking soda, cornstarch works, too, although it doesn’t have the deodorizing effect.
-At this point, you can throw a towel over the spot and go back to bed if it’s the middle of the night, or if you’re sick, too.
+Sprinkle the remaining mess generously with baking soda.
+This step soaks up any remaining liquid while also counteracting odor.
+If you’re out of baking soda, cornstarch or even baby powder will also work, though they don’t have the same deodorizing effect.
+At this point, you can throw a towel over the spot and go back to bed if it’s the middle of the night if you’re sick, too.

-4. Vacuum it up: When the baking soda or cornstarch have dried the mess you can simply vacuum (or sweep) up what’s left.
-If you do use a vacuum cleaner, be sure to empty and wash the canister or change the bag immediately to keep bacteria from growing in your machine.
-(ALSO SEE: How to Clean a Vacuum Cleaner.)
+When the baking soda or cornstarch have dried the mess, vacuum or sweep up what’s left.
+If you use a vacuum cleaner, be sure to empty and wash the canister or change the bag immediately to keep bacteria from growing in your machine.
+(Here’s more on how to clean a vacuum cleaner.)

-In most situations, lightly cleaning the area with soap and water, followed by a plain water rinse, is enough to get rid of the stain.
+In most situations, lightly cleaning the area with soap and water is enough to get rid of the stain.
 Take care that you don’t saturate carpets while doing this or you risk causing mold in the carpet padding.
 For tougher stains, try the following spray.

 Vomit Stain Spray

-2. Spray the area until just damp then blot using a clean white cloth.
-Do not rub with the cloth or you may spread the stain.
-Rotate the cloth as needed so you are always working with a clean area.
+2. Spray the area until damp then blot using a clean white cloth.
+Do not rub or you may spread the stain.
+Rotate the fabric as needed, so you are always working with a fresh area.

-Clean These Areas To Stop The Stomach Bug
+What to Clean To Stop The Stomach Bug

-Stomach viruses are highly contagious and spread when family members come in contact with surfaces where the virus lingers.
-Cleaning these areas repeatedly using a disinfecting cleanser will reduce the risk of transmission.
-(See, DIY Disinfecting Spray.)
+Stomach viruses spread because the virus lingers on surfaces for quite a while.
+Cleaning these areas using a disinfecting cleanser will reduce the risk of transmission.
+(Try this homemade disinfectant spray.)

-1. Eating utensils, glasses, and plates: If you wash dishes by hand, you’ll want to add 2 tablespoons of bleach to the rinse water to disinfect them.
+1. Eating utensils, glasses, and plates: If you wash dishes by hand, you’ll want to add one tablespoon of bleach to the rinse water to disinfect them.
 For those using dishwashers, use the sanitizing rinse setting.

-2. Frequently touched surfaces: Wipe TV remotes, light switches, computer keyboards, and doorknobs with a disinfecting wipe.
+2. Frequently touched surfaces: Clean TV remotes, light switches, computer keyboards, and doorknobs.
 It’s a good idea to repeat this several times each day while the illness is active in your home.

 3. Bedding and towels: Wash these daily if possible, using the hottest and longest setting on your machine.
-Run them through the dryer on high heat, or line dry them in bright sunshine, to kill remaining virus cells.
-(See, How to Line Dry.)
+Run them through the dryer on high heat or line dry them in bright sunshine to kill remaining virus cells.

-5. Toothbrushes: While the stomach bug is running its course, wash the sick person’s toothbrush in the dishwasher (which you’re already running on the sanitary rinse setting) or soak it in a fresh glass of Listerine after each use.
-Keep their toothbrush away from those belonging to other family members, too.
-Once the illness is over, buy new toothbrushes for the whole family.
+5. Toothbrushes: While the stomach bug is running its course, clean the sick person’s toothbrush in the dishwasher (which you’re already running on the sanitary rinse setting) or soak it in a 50-50 mix of white vinegar and water.
+Discard the liquid after each use.
+Keep the sick person’s toothbrush away from those belonging to other family members, too.
+Once the illness is over, buy new toothbrushes for the entire family.